-Disabled writers face significant barriers to developing their careers and the Disabled Poets Prize brings the work of the winning poets to new prominence, focusing attention on the exceptional work being produced by deaf and disabled writers.
+Disabled writers face significant barriers to developing their careers.
+The Disabled Poets Prize brings the work of the winning poets to new prominence, focusing attention on the exceptional work being produced by d/Deaf and disabled writers.

 The Prize has two categories

-Prize-winners and all shortlisted writers will also receive career development opportunities courtesy of Spread the Word, CRIPtic Arts, The Literary Consultancy and Arvon Foundation; while the winner of the Best Unpublished Pamphlet prize will be offered the opportunity to have their book published by Verve Poetry Press.
+Cash prizes are awarded to first, second and third place as well as highly commented entries across both categories.
+Prize-winners and all shortlisted writers will also receive career development opportunities courtesy of Spread the Word, CRIPtic Arts, The Literary Consultancy and Arvon Foundation; while the winner of the Best Unpublished Pamphlet prize is offered the opportunity to have their book published by Verve Poetry Press.

 "The Disabled Poets' Prize is very meaningful to myself and to many in our phenomenally talented D/deaf and/or disabled literary community.
 It aims to celebrate all our stories and verses.
 I'm delighted to return to the judging panel for it.
 Jamie Hale founded this Prize to provide a platform to poets who continue to face unjust barriers in the literary sphere, whose artistry is often underestimated, and in fact has always been consistently revelatory"